Teledyne-MV/Spinnaker-Examples/README.md

 ## List of Examples

+### AcquisitionCCM (C++)
+* This example shows how to use host side color correction for image post processing.
+Images captured can be processed using the Spinnaker color correction features to improve color accuracy.
+This example relies on information provided in the Acquisition example.

 ### AcquisitionOpenCV (C++, C#)
 * This example is a modification of the Spinnaker SDK Example "Acquisition" which demonstrates how to convert a Spinnaker Image to an OpenCV Mat object and display the result using OpenCV HighGUI (Tested with OpenCV 4.1.0)